abg/dbsake/docs/subcommands.rst

       -D --data-source         how to populate the sandbox; this defaults to bootstrapping an empty mysql instance similar to running mysql_install_db
-      -t --table               glob pattern include from --data; This option should be in database.table format and may be specified multiple times
+      -t --table               glob pattern include from --data-source; This option should be in database.table format and may be specified multiple times
-      -T --exclude-table       glob pattern to exclude from --data; This option should be in database.table format and may be specified multiple times
+      -T --exclude-table       glob pattern to exclude from --data-source; This option should be in database.table format and may be specified multiple times
       -c --cache-policy        the cache policy to use when downloading an mysql